havanagrawal/GoodreadsScraper/README.md

     1. Fantasy novels have a higher average rating than non-fiction novels
 3. As mentioned [here](#note-about-temporality), Goodreads is a dynamic platform, and thus if one chooses to collect these data periodically, one could generate **time-series data**, and observe trends for a particular novel/author over time.
 One could also perform event detection to determine if the author made a breakthrough in their writing career.

+## Derivative Projects

+- https://github.com/yamesyung/SoloScribe: Django project which runs locally.
+Uses data scraped from Goodreads and the Goodreads export file to create a personal library.

 ## Contributing